Porges/ways-to-play/src/games/camelot/index.md

     license="with-permission" %}
 A 1930s Camelot box.
 {% imageEnd %}

-Chivalry, Camelot, Cam, and Camette are members of a series of related 2-player games originally developed by George Parker (of Parker Brothers fame).

 Also in the family are the 4-player games of Four-Handed Chivalry, Grand Camelot, and Grand Cam.